-In this series from July 23, 2006 to September 3, 2006, we explored this third approach, using John Haught's books God after Darwin and Responses to 101 Questions on God and Evolution.
+In this series we explored this third approach, using John Haught's books God after Darwin and Responses to 101 Questions on God and Evolution.
 Dr. Haught argues that evolution is a "gift to theology," forcing us to deepen our view of God and creation.
 Evolution encourages us to see the universe as a still unfinished creation, and our Creator as the cosmic source of possibility, value, novelty, information and beauty.
 Dr. Haught is the Landegger Distinguished Professor of Theology at Georgetown University and Director of the Georgetown Center for the Study of Science and Religion.

 Presentations were by David Monyak.